vafanassieff/email-alias/README.md

-# alias-ovh
+# mail-alias

-Create an ovh email alias easy
+Create a mail alias easly from CLI !